DISTRICT SECTION 504 DESIGNEE

 Does the physical or mental impairment substantially limit a major life activity?
 It is important to specifically identify what the substantial limitations are and how they impact learner performance and progress.

 Does the student require Section 504 services in order for his/her educational needs to be met as adequately as those of non-disabled peers?

 §504 CHILD FIND NOTICE

 Pursuant to Section 504 of the Rehabilitation Act of 1973, the District has a duty to identify, refer, evaluate and if eligible, provide a free, appropriate public education to disabled students.
-For additional information about the rights of parents of eligible children, or for answers to any questions you might have about identification, evaluation and placement into Section 504 programs, please contact the District’s Section 504 Director, Jana Andrews at (903) 488-3671.
+For additional information about the rights of parents of eligible children, or for answers to any questions you might have about identification, evaluation and placement into Section 504 programs, please contact the District’s Section 504 Director, Lydia Walden at (903) 488-3671.

 ACCESSIBLE BOOKS FOR QUALIFYING STUDENTS WITH VISUAL, PHYSICAL, OR READING DIFFICULTIES